bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/workflow.rst

 For help, see the pages:

-* :ref:`Generate Cluster Member Certificate for MongoDB`
+* :ref:`How to Generate a Server Certificate for MongoDB`
-* :ref:`Generate Client Certificate for MongoDB`
+* :ref:`How to Generate a Client Certificate for MongoDB`

 ☐ :doc:`Deploy a Kubernetes cluster on Azure <template-kubernetes-azure>`.